zhenxuantan/tp/docs/UserGuide.md

   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

 * Items in square brackets are optional.<br>
-  e.g `type/TYPE [date/DATE]` can be used as `type/deadline [date/2021-09-11]` or as `type/deadline`.
+  e.g. `type/TYPE [date/DATE]` can be used as `type/deadline [date/2021-09-11]` or as `type/deadline`.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>